kenjis/ci-phpunit-test/README.md

 An easier way to use PHPUnit with [CodeIgniter](https://github.com/bcit-ci/CodeIgniter) 3.0.

 * You don't have to modify CodeIgniter core files at all.
-* You can write controller tests.
+* You can write controller tests easily.
 * Well documented.

 ![Screenshot: Running tests on NetBeans](http://forum.codeigniter.com/attachment.php?aid=210)